 In addition to these exhibitions, I was invited to show work in the Willow Gallery, Oswestry in the exhibition War and Conflict, Poetry and Peace in autumn 2018 as part of the Wilfred Owen Festival 2018.
 The Festival incorporated a range of exhibitions, talks, concerts and more held in and around Oswestry in commemoration and celebration for the life and work of WW1 poet Wilfred Owen on the centenary of his death on 4th November 1918.
 Continuum was one of the main pieces within my work which took the form of an installation comprising wall pieces, poetry, film and nurse’s cape with stitched embroidery on stand.
 The installation was entitled Conflict and Redemption with works expressing the tragedy of conflict but also, as with Continuum, aspects of healing that lead to peace.
 Within the exhibition, I gave two live performances of my poetry interspersed with stories of my experiences during the Troubles and aspects of my life, the first reading/performance forming part of the Exhibition Opening and the second taking place during the exhibition’s run.

 Detail with poppies, young woman and injured man

 As well as imaging the destruction of buildings and the fear and waste of the violence, the piece also points to the caring side of humanity that offers hope, in the figure of a young woman who goes to the aid of a bomb victim.
 She holds his wrist tenderly as she looks for help; he stares at us, shocked, covered in ash.
 The ravages of violence have not taken away the impetus for compassion that so many share.

-The film Continuum was made to go with this wall piece and poem of the same name and information about the music, the poetry and making of the film will follow shortly on my Film page.
+The film Continuum was made to go with this wall piece and poem of the same name and information about the music, the poetry and making of the film are on my Film page in this website.